Reasons to study this course

 What you will study

 You will learn a wide range of 2D and 3D techniques and digital processes to enable you to create a coherent project that leads from your inspiration to a resolved model.
 You will develop research skills, studying contemporary and historical architecture and designs, as well as developing your drawing and problem-solving skills.
-You will enhance your creative skills, as well as computer-based design, as you initiate, develop and realise your ideas through a personal, practical art and design process.
+You will enhance your creative and computer-based design skills as you initiate, develop and realise your ideas through a personal, practical art and design process.

 How you will be assessed